-Dr. Beatriz Ferraz dos Santos earned her DDS from Araraquara Dental School, Sao Paulo State University, Brazil.
+Dr. Ferraz dos Santos earned her DDS from Araraquara Dental School, Sao Paulo State University, Brazil.
 She received a master degree in Pediatric Dentistry from the same University.
-Since 2014 Dr. Ferraz has been working at the Division of Dentistry of the Montreal Children’s Hospital (MCH) initially as Research Scientist and short thereafter as Research Director.
+Since 2014 Dr. Ferraz has been working at the Division of Dentistry of the Montreal Children’s Hospital (MCH) initially as Research Scientist and shortly thereafter as Research Director.
 She also collaborates with the Saliva Management Clinic of the Mackay Rehabilitation Center.
 She has published many peer-reviewed original full-length articles.
 Her main research interests lie in the field of pediatric dentistry, oral epidemiology and public health.

-Dr. Robert Koenekoop (Rob) was born in Stockholm Sweden, but went to High school and the University of Utrecht in The Netherlands.
+Dr. Koenekoop was born in Stockholm Sweden, but went to highschool and the University of Utrecht in The Netherlands.
 After Bachelor’s and Master’s degrees in Biology, Vegetation Science and Population Biology, a Fulbright fellowship from Amsterdam brought him to the USA for a PhD in Molecular Biology.
 His wife then brought him to Quebec, Canada and Medical school studies at the University of Toronto and McGill University followed.
 He saw the light in the retina clinic and finished his residency in Ophthalmology at McGill and his Ocular Genetics and Paediatric Ophthalmology Fellowships at Johns Hopkins University.

 He is now the principle investigator (PI) at McGill, the Montreal Children’s Hospital and the MUHC Center for Innovative Medicine (CIM) for 7 human clinical trials to test new drugs, new genes, new genetic methods and other modalities to combat blindness due to photoreceptor diseases.
 At McGill University he is currently Professor of Pediatric Surgery, Human Genetics and Adult Ophthalmology.
 In his free time, he bikes 365 days per year, reads historical fiction and keeps a plant based diet.

 Anne-Marie Sénécal earned a Bachelor degree in Occupational Therapy from Université de Montréal in 2004 and a Master of Science degree in Otolaryngology from McGill University in 2012.
 She has been working as a pediatric occupational therapist at the Lethbridge-Layton-Mackay Rehabilitation Centre (LLMRC) in Montréal for the past 16 years.
 At the beginning of her career, she soon developed an interest towards saliva management and feeding difficulties in children.
 She then joined the LLMRC Saliva Management Clinic and the Dysphagia and Feeding Disturbances Clinic.
 Over the years, she has developed an expertise in drooling and dysphagia, and has helped several children and their families.

 Dr. Trudeau grew up in Aylmer, Quebec.
 She earned her medical degree from McGill University.
 During her surgical residency at the University of Toronto, she earned a Master’s of Public Health at Harvard, specializing in humanitarian response and global health.
 Following her residency, she completed a trauma and pediatric surgery fellowship at the Hospital for Sick Children in Toronto, before moving back to Montreal to start her pediatric surgery fellowship at CHU Sainte-Justine, which she completed in July 2021.

 Dr. Trudeau has gained substantial expertise in surgical oncology, colorectal surgery, pediatric trauma management, and minimally invasive surgery.
 Her research experience in global surgery, surgical education, surgical innovation, and simulations has earned numerous awards.
 She is passionate about working with underserved populations, in Canada and abroad.
 She strongly believes in the importance of innovation, using new technologies to improve surgical therapies and the delivery of surgical care around the world.
 She has worked in Inukjuak, sub-Saharan Africa, Latin America, India, and the Middle East.